BONDY25/JourneyApp/README.md

 * Temperature (C)
 * Condition (Wet/Dry)
 * Fuel cost per liter (This will be pre populated a default set by the user on a settings page, but can be changed here to (changing it here will update the default))
-* Tank Volume (This will be pre populated a default set by the user on a settings page, but can be changed here to (changing it here will update the default))

 <img width="399" height="832" alt="image" src="https://github.com/user-attachments/assets/662e54f2-961e-41d8-af61-f39dcfa4f3e3" />